 See Me is not able to provide any direct support or advice to individuals in mental distress.
 If you need support or advice urgently, there are a number of places you can get in touch with.
-If you're in need of urgent help, please use one of the links below.

 The service is available 24 hours a day, seven days a week.